MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus.md

 ## How it works

 PUAs may operate entirely on a local machine, or rely on remote resources located at an outside URL.
-PUA protection protects you both from local files, and from URLs associated with potentially unwanted behavior.
+PUA protection protects you both from local files. and from URLs associated with potentially unwanted behavior.

+> [!TIP]
+> If you are running a version of Edge that is Chromium-based, PUA protection will also block URLs associated with potentially unwanted activities.

-Windows Defender Antivirus blocks detected PUA files and URLs, and any attempts to download, move, run, visit, or install them.
+Windows Defender Antivirus blocks detected PUA files, and any attempts to download, move, run, visit, or install them.
 Blocked PUA files are then moved to quarantine.
-Requests to blocked URLs are denied.

 When a PUA is detected on an endpoint, Windows Defender Antivirus sends a notification to the user ([unless notifications have been disabled](configure-notifications-windows-defender-antivirus.md)) in the same format as other threat detections.
 The notification will be prefaced with _PUA:_ to indicate its content.